 Best for Thick Hair: Pantene Miracle Moisture Boost With Rosewater Shampoo

 It’s hard to believe a drugstore shampoo could feel this luxe.
 Lusciously rich and creamy, the formula features a trendy skincare-inspired ingredient—rose water—and the brand’s signature pro-vitamin B5 for petal-soft, manageable hair.
 We’re also hooked on the floral scent.
 It smells like, well, roses, but there’s also mint leaves and lily of the valley in the mix, so it’s more of a quiet rose and not totally in your face.

-Best for Straight Hair: Not Your Mother’s Naturals Sea Minerals Shampoo
+Best for Straight Hair: Not Your Mother's Blue Sea Kale & Pure Coconut Water Sea Minerals Shampoo

 Not Your Mother’s Naturals Sea Minerals Shampoo checks off all the boxes: It smells great (light and clean), lathers nicely and is like a fancy seaweed wrap for your hair (minus the hefty price tag).
 Blue sea kale and coconut water weightlessly coat each strand in vitamins, minerals, and electrolytes, leaving hair soft and bouncy.
 Also, if you’re looking for a formula that’s natural and clean, this checks off those boxes too.
 It’s made with 98% naturally-derived ingredients and formulated without sulfates, silicones, parabens or dyes, so you can feel good about what you’re putting on your head.

 Best for Curly Hair: Garnier Fructis Curl Nourish Fortifying Shampoo